breno-rdv/microfront_arch_sample/README.md

-# microfront_arch_sample
+# Micro-frontend App Sample
 A sample application featuring micro-frontend architecture

-## A litle bit about Microfrontend architecture
+## A little bit about Micro-frontend architecture
-Microfrontend, as its twin, is a small piece of software, defined by its bounded context, that will interact with others to achieve a specific goal.
+Micro-frontend, as its twin, is a small piece of software, defined by its bounded context, that will interact with others to achieve a specific goal.

->The idea behind Micro Frontends is to think about a web app as a composition of features which are owned by independent teams.
+>The idea behind Micro-frontends is to think about a web app as a composition of features which are owned by independent teams.

 #### Core concepts
 - Be technology agnostic
 - Teams working independently
 - Favor Native Browser APIs rather than Custom APIs

-> Remember: Unlike microservices, all Microfrontends will be sharing the same engine and running on top of the same platform.
+> Remember: Unlike microservices, all Micro-frontends will be sharing the same engine and running on top of the same platform.

 ## Description
 Mimicking a `Online Cryptocurrency shop`, the application is composed by three micro-frontends, one being the host app, and the other two being components (Header and Checkout).